 A Beijinger by roots, Swiss by nationality, at home by train in the world

-Hi and thanks for visiting me on the Web.
-My name is David Feng.
-You know me probably best about trains, Twitter, and China, and the Next Station: China documentary in the making.
-You might have also known me from my books, TEDx talks and engagements, academic works, and my radio shows across China.
+Hello.
+Welcome to David Feng on the Web.
+David is probably best known about trains, Twitter, and China, and the Next Station: China documentary in the making.
+You might have also known him from his books, TEDx talks and engagements, academic works, and his radio shows across China.

-I’m always on the go, and trains form the core, the centre, of my career (although I don’t work for the railways).
-I tweet, publish, and blog about trains, improve the quality of English used across the network, and also document the evolution of Northern China’s “Jingjinji” metropolitan conurbation in the making from an independent view.
+David is always on the go, and trains form the core, the centre, of his career (although he doesn’t work for the railways).
+He tweets, publishes, and blogs about trains, improves the quality of English used across the network, and also documents the evolution of Northern China’s “Jingjinji” metropolitan conurbation in the making from an independent view.

 Last updated 01 December 2017

 Open up, China!
 David has just chaired and spoken at an annual meeting of academics and other high-end talents in China.
 The talks he chaired advocated not just increased collaboration between China and the rest of the world, but also improvements in day-to-day and administrative business for expatriate professionals.

 This is what I'm involved in, day in, day out